vpspeech/ChildAugment/README.md

 # Publication

-Vishwanath Pratap Singh, Md Sahidullah, Tomi Kinnunen, "ChildAugment: Data Augmentation Methods for Zero-Resource Children's Speaker Verification" the journal of acoustical society of america (JASA).
+**Vishwanath Pratap Singh, Md Sahidullah, Tomi Kinnunen, "ChildAugment: Data Augmentation Methods for Zero-Resource Children's Speaker Verification" the journal of acoustical society of america (JASA).**

 # Project

-This work was partially supported by Academy of Finland (Decision No. 349605, project “SPEECHFAKES”).
+This work was partially supported by the Academy of Finland (Decision No. 349605, project “SPEECHFAKES”).

 # CSLU Trial List

 We share the trail list containing gender and age information in "trial_list_combined_with_age_gender_info" from CSLU kids corpus (https://catalog.ldc.upenn.edu/LDC2007S18) under under the Apache License, version 2.0.

+Details of different fields in the trial list:
+**utterance-1:** enrollment utterance
+**utterance-2:** test utterance

 # LPC_SWP_FEP-BWP